mladen-995/flight-advisor/README.md

 In order to do that, please run the following in the exact order:
 1. `./vendor/bin/sail artisan import-airports`
 1. `./vendor/bin/sail artisan import-routes`

+## Running unit tests
+In order to execute tests, you need to run `./vendor/bin/sail test`